Skip to main content

 Visit Scotland | Alba

-We have brought together the tourism industry, local authorities and government to deliver statutory guidance for local authorities on the visitor levy.
+At the request of Scottish Government Ministers, we brought together the tourism industry, local authorities, and government to deliver statutory guidance for local authorities on the visitor levy.

 The guidance provides detail and advice on the process a local authority might take in implementing a visitor levy.
 We developed this guidance with input from representatives from the tourism and accommodation sector.